farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 ## Flows

-The flows package contains flows that allow a node to send a payment to another node, an external destination (not a corda node), and a flow to retrieve the status of a payment --  all using the Modulr API.
+The flows package contains flows that allow a node to send a payment to another node, an external destination (not a Corda node), and a flow to retrieve the status of a payment - all using the Modulr API.

 Respective flows trigger an action which in turn communicate with the Modulr API through the `ModulrClient`.
 The following is a list of flows used by modulr-rails-cordapp.

 {{< note >}}
-These are not to be used directly by the developer, they are only accessible through the payments-core CorDapp.
+These are not to be used directly by the developer, they are only accessible through the Payments-core CorDapp.
 {{< /note >}}

 ### ModulrISOPaymentFlow

-Makes a payment using the Modulr api and client to a destination not represented by a corda node.This flow executes an `InitiateModulrPayment` after constructing a `PaymentInitiationPayload` from a received `isoMessage`.
+Makes a payment using the Modulr API and client to a destination not represented by a Corda node.
+This flow executes an `InitiateModulrPayment` after constructing a `PaymentInitiationPayload` from a received `isoMessage`.
 It will then continue to poll for the results of the initiated payment and return the payment entity once it has been processed.

 #### Parameters